 Treatment overview for vulvar cancer

 The main treatment for vulvar cancer is surgery.
 Radiation therapy and chemotherapy may be used if the cancer cannot be entirely removed with surgery, if the cancer is high-risk for recurrence, and/or if the lymph nodes are involved with cancer.
 If the tumor has spread to the point that removal is not possible, sometimes the patient’s treatment starts radiation therapy, with or without chemotherapy.
 Surgical removal of the vulva is sometimes considered after this treatment if the entire tumor does not go away with these treatments.
 Learn more about making treatment decisions.

 Women with vulvar cancer may have concerns about if and how these treatments may affect their sexual function and fertility (ability to have children), and these topics should be discussed with the health care team before treatment begins.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
+Learn more about the basics of cancer surgery.
 Due to the location and sensitivity of vulvar tissue, the type of surgery is carefully considered.
 Surgical options for vulvar cancer include:

 Coping with vulvar surgery